Do1e

 Use Specified GPU#

 If parallelism is not enabled, PyTorch defaults to using GPU 0.
-If parallelism is enabled, it defaults to using all GPUs.
+When parallelism is enabled, it defaults to using all GPUs.

-Before running the code, configure the CUDA_VISIBLE_DEVICES environment variable to specify which GPU to use.
+Before running the code, set the CUDA_VISIBLE_DEVICES environment variable to specify which GPU to use.
 For non-parallel use of GPU 1:

 export CUDA_VISIBLE_DEVICES=1